arafatm/arafatm.github.io/_articles/learn/hashi/hashi-consul-learn.md

 remove, and modify services dynamically.
 In this example, you will update the registration file.

-:ship: Edit the registration file
+:shipit: Edit the registration file
 ```bash
 echo '{ "service":
   {"name": "web",